Rafael Nadal Records – A Look at Nadal’s Insurmountable Feats

 America’s Favorite Video Today

 Nadal’s record of 19 Grand Slam wins, just one short of Federer’s magnanimous 20, is a testament to his consistency, perseverance, and his commitment to being the greatest professional he could be.

-While this record might never be broken in our lifetimes, some of the records Rafael Nadal is leaving behind will never be broken by any of his successors.
+While this record might never be broken in our lifetime, some of the records Rafael Nadal will leave behind may never be broken by any of his successors.